Bussokuseki-kahi

 Part of the stone monument has worn away making the eleventh poem of the first section and the fourth poem of the second section partially unreadable.

-The Buddha Foot monument at Yakushi Temple was constructed in 753 and the poems are viewed as being composed around that time.
-The author is unknown.

 The poems are written in Man'yōgana, a precursor to kana where Chinese characters are used for their phonetic value, and in Bussokuseki-style.
 Named after the poems, Bussokuseki-style (仏足石歌体, Bussokuseki-katai) is an archaic poetic device in which lines are written in a 5-7-5-7-7-7 mora pattern.
 It is seen during the Nara period but greatly diminishes by the Heian period.
 It is an early form of waka.

 The poems are a valuable inscriptional witness to Old Japanese, otherwise mainly known through later copies of 8th-century manuscripts.